Contents

 $ sudo nft destroy table inet ttp

-# Restore DNS (resolvectl mode)
+# Restore DNS (Unmount the overlay)

 # Remove stale lock

-$ sudo rm /var/lib/ttp/ttp.lock
+$ sudo rm /run/ttp/ttp.lock

-Or use the nuclear option: sudo ./restore-network.sh
+Or use the nuclear option: sudo ./scripts/restore-network.sh

 0x09